Pierce01/MinecraftLauncher-core/README.md

        directory: "", // where the Minecraft jar and version json are located.
        natives: "", // native directory path.
        assetRoot: "",
-       cwd: "", // working directory of the java process
+       cwd: "", // working directory of the java process.
+       detached: false, // whether or not the client is detached from the parent / launcher.
        classes: [], // all class paths are required if you use this.
        minArgs: 11,
        maxSockets: 2, // max sockets for downloadAsync.